ttkorhonen/myDocument/docs/mrfioc2/usage-examples.md

 output of EVR1.

-4. Examples 104

-### 4.2.
-Event Receiver Standalone Operation
+## Event Receiver Standalone Operation

 Starting from firmware version 0207 capability to use the EVR as a stand-alone unit has been added.
 Func- tionality includes: